flant/nginx-http-rdns/README.md

 Enables/disables rDNS lookups.

 * on     - enable rDNS lookup in this context.
-* double - enable double rDNS lookup in this context.
-If the first rDNS request succeeded, module performs a forward lookup for its result.
-If none of the forward lookup IP addresses match the original address, $rdns_hostname is set to "not found".
+* double - enable double DNS lookup in this context.
+If the reverse lookup (rDNS request) succeeded, module performs a forward lookup (DNS request) for its result.
+If this forward lookup has failed or none of the forward lookup IP addresses have matched the original address,
+           $rdns_hostname is set to "not found".
 * off    - disable rDNS lookup in this context.

 The $rdns_hostname variable may have: